streamplace/npm-kubetools/Readme.md

 If you find this useful, we'd love more tools!

+## How it works?

+This project publishes manifests for each of those tools (e.g. packages/kubectl/manifest.json) that contain URLs and SHA256 hashes for each supported architecture/platform combination.
+It also publishes `download.js` alongside them, which parses the version in `package.json` and downloads the appropriate version from `manifest.json`.

 ## CI

 There's a Travis build sent to run hourly that runs `build-manifests.sh` and errors if there's a